 If you are filing a federal Form 706-QDT for a Maine decedent with a noncitizen surviving spouse, you must also file an amended Maine estate tax return, Form 706ME, including a copy of the federal Form 706-QDT.
 A distribution from a qualified domestic trust that triggers the necessity of filing a federal Form 706-QDT estate tax return will also increase the Maine taxable estate and the Maine estate tax.
-This requirement applies to all estates of Maine decedents with surviving spouses who are not citizens of the United States.
+This requirement applies to all estates of Maine decedents with a surviving spouse who is not a citizen of the United States.